Courseload

 First-year students in the College are limited to 4.5 c.u. for the first semester.

 After the first semester, College students are limited to 5.5 c.u. per semester.
-Starting in their third semester, students can request to raise these limits through Path@Penn after Advance Registration and with permission of an academic advisor.
-Permission requires evidence of good performance (a g.p.a. of 3.3 or better) in 5 c.u. and no outstanding Incompletes.
+Starting in their third semester, students can request to raise these limits using the “Request max course unit increase” form on Path@Penn.
+This should only be done after Advance Registration (credit loads are not raised during that period), and it requires the permission of an academic advisor.
+The transcript should show good performance (a g.p.a. of 3.3 or better) in 5 c.u. and contain no outstanding Incompletes.
+Please note that this request must be submitted at least two business days prior to the end of the add deadline; requests submitted later than that may not be approved in time.

 No student will be allowed to register for more than 7.5 c.u. in a term.